Autoionizing polaritons with the Jaynes-Cummings model: Simplified model for radiatively coupled autoionizing states

-where $p_{ag}=\langle a |p|g\rangle$, in a model system where $\Gamma_a=\Gamma_b$, and the direct ionization of the ground to the continuum is neglected.
-Because of this latter assumption, the absorption profile of the AIP branches acquires a Lorentzian shape.
-For sufficiently high laser intensities, the two polaritonic branches become clearly distinguishable.
-In the upper plot, we neglect the interference term in Eq.~\eqref{JCMIonRate} so that the radiative and nonradiative terms are added incoherently.
-In this case, the upper and lower AIP branches have equal spectral width.
-In the lower panel, on the other hand, the interference term is included, and as a result the upper polaritonic branch is visibily broader than the lower branch.
-With this comparison, we show that the modulation of the width in the polaritonic branches is attributable to the interference between competing ionization pathways.
-As Eq.~\eqref{JCMIonRate} suggests, for critical values of the detuning and laser intensity, the width of one of the AIP branches can be minimized, thus stabilizing one of the AIP against ionization.
-This circumstance is illustrated in Fig.~\ref{fig:GammaMinusIvF}, where we plot the width of the lower AIP as a function of laser frequency and intensity.
-The width has a minimum when the undressed states $|a\rangle$ and $|b\rangle$ are in resonance and the laser intensity is close to realizing the destructive-interference condition in Eq.~\eqref{eq:WidthInterference}.
+where $p_{ag}=\langle a |p|g\rangle$.
+As detailed at the beginning, the present model assumes equal Auger widths for states $|a\rangle$ and $|b\rangle$ and neglects direct ionization from the ground to the continuum, leading to Lorentzian profiles for the AIP branches.
+At higher laser intensities, the two polaritonic branches become clearly distinguishable.
+The upper plot excludes the interference term from equation~\eqref{JCMIonRate}, causing the radiative and nonradiative terms to add incoherently, resulting in equal spectral widths for the upper and lower AIP branches.
+In contrast, the lower plot includes the interference term, making the upper polaritonic branch visibly broader than the lower branch.
+This demonstrates that the modulation in the widths of the polaritonic branches is due to interference between competing ionization pathways.
+As equation~\eqref{JCMIonRate} suggests, for critical values of the detuning and laser intensity, the width of one of the AIP branches can be minimized, thus stabilizing one of the AIP against ionization.
+This phenomenon is illustrated in Figure~\ref{fig:GammaMinusIvF}, which shows the width of the lower and upper AIP as a function of IR field frequency and intensity.
+The width of the lower branch reaches a minimum when the undressed states $|a\rangle$ and $|b\rangle$ are in resonance and the laser intensity realizes the destructive-interference condition in Eq.~\eqref{eq:WidthInterference}.
+This finding, which gives a qualitative explanation of the stabilization observed in \emph{ab initio} simulations described in Sec.~\ref{sec:abinitio} and in the experiment (see Fig.\,2d,e in~\cite{Harkema2022}), is the main result of this section.